Jimmy Choo. Mikimoto. Phillip Lim. Alexander Wang. These names, and more, are designers of outstanding merit.

 These names are some of the most desirable names in ultra-luxury handbags, fine jewelry, and accessories.
 They also happen to be influential and well-respected figures who represent an array of nationalities, ethnicities, and perspectives with ties to the AAPI community.

 Beyond the surface of those classic Romy pumps or that Pashli satchel you’ve been eyeing, lies a backstory of a devoted artist equally worth celebrating.
-Honoring all Asian heritage and respecting the contributions of Asian Americans and Pacific Islanders are essential steps towards building a stronger and more united industry for all.
+Honoring all Asian heritage and respecting the contributions of Asian Americans and Pacific Islanders are essential steps toward building a stronger and more united industry for all.

 The easiest way to support the AAPI community right now?
 Donate to Advancing Justice to help stop Asian hate, and shop pieces from Asian designers both locally and around the world.
 Read these backstories to get to know a little more about these notable designers.